 Those candidates who are shortlisted will be invited to an assessment centre.

 The assessment centre is designed to give candidates an opportunity to demonstrate the skills and competencies which they have in relation to the role.
 You will be told beforehand if you are required to prepare anything.

-We use a range of assessments within the assessment centre, each has been selected to enable candidates to demonstrate the competencies that are necessary for successful performance in the role.
-It may involve:
+We use a range of assessments within assessment centres; each has been selected to enable candidates to demonstrate the competencies that are necessary for successful performance in the role.
+They may involve:

 - Delivering a micro-teach to the interview panel

 - Delivering a presentation to the interview panel

 Following the assessment centre you will be informed of the outcome.